 The club also has trips to various large tropical outlets in northern England which members can see fish they find hard to obtain locally‚ plus it makes for a great day out.

 Over many years K.A.S annually visit B.A.S in Bolton & Pier Aquatics in Wigan & prior to its closure dropping in at North lakes aquatics in Penrith.
 The 2013 bus trip also took in Rare Aquatics in Crewe.

-These points are collated by the table show co-ordinator and the exhibitor with the most points at the end of the year‚ in every class‚ receives a certificate at the Christmas night.
+These points are collated by the table show manager and the exhibitor with the most points at the end of the year‚ in every class‚ receives a certificate at the Christmas night.

 Within this show environment there is a breeding certificate that the junior breeders can attempt & three certificates that the seniors can strive to achieve.
-Every member who is successful at the certificates receives a beautiful framed award detailing the fish they have bred‚ & this is paid for by the club‚ a duplicate is displayed on the clubroom wall.
+Every member who is successful at the certificates receives a beautiful framed award detailing the fish they have bred‚ & this is paid for by the club.

 This means that every fish that a member breeds is a part of the club history for everybody to see.